 The name of the company comes from the Hebrew translations of Dan’s kids’ names - “Evan” meaning Stone and “Jonah” meaning Dove.
 The words also seemed fitting because they speak to both timelessness and durability as well as beauty and harmony.

-The products are still in development.
-3D computer models are displayed on this website.
+We are currently busy building out small batches of each model.
+We hope to have them ready for sale in June of 2021.
 Join our distribution list at the bottom of the page to be notified when they are ready for purchase.
 Learn more about the process involved in creating these pieces.
 We stand behind our work with a “Forever Guarantee.”

 Each lamp is produced using sustainable domestic hardwoods such as Maple, Cherry and Walnut.
+The finish produces no hazardous off-gassing during curing.
 All packaging the lamps ship with is 100% biodegradable.

 Dan Trachtman is the owner and creative vision behind Stone and Dove products.
 He worked as a graphic designer and creative director for over twenty years doing work for a variety of clients such as The National Gallery of Art, NPR and Library of Congress before shifting his focus to three-dimensional objects.
 He has taught design on the college level and holds an MFA in Design from California College of the Arts.

-His interest in hardwood lighting began with furniture building in his modest basement woodshop.
-He soon learned that to truly bring his ideas to life he needed the most skilled woodworkers on his team and the right glassblower for the handmade glass components.
+His interest in hardwood lighting began with furniture building in his modest basement wood shop.
+He soon learned that to truly bring his ideas to life he needed the most skilled woodworkers and the right glassblower.

-Paul and Matt of Concept Wood Design share a love of the craft as well complimentary skills that make them an exceptional team.
 Paul is a sophisticated problem solver who is comfortable employing the most advanced woodworking techniques when needed.
-Matt’s background includes 3D modeling and drafting and brings modern approaches to production.
-Their shop has an extensive collection of wood species all carefully sourced from suppliers they know well.
+His shop employees half a dozen woodworkers who share his love of the craft.
+His shop also has an extensive collection of wood species that are all carefully sourced from suppliers they know well.

 Tom Scheve, TCS Woodworking